akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 @scala[However, nested types cannot automatically be found and sealed supertypes for ADTs must be marked with the marker traits or will cause runtime errors.]

-Single parameter constructor messages that in a regular JDK can work after adding a `@JsonCreator` will instead need a `@JsonProperty("parameterName")` annotation on the constructor parameter to work in native-images.

 If self-defined marker traits are being used, then the marker trait defined in `serialization-bindings`, as well as each concrete message type (lookup and constructor) and the field types, need to be added to the reflection metadata.